VenkatKrish17/Clips-With-Java/README.md

 3. Download tomcat server, from https://tomcat.apache.org/download-90.cgi
 4. Add the server via server tab in eclipse
 5. Add the application "ClipsTemplate" to the server
+6. Deploy the application and see the output in the browser

 Bingo !!
 There you go..